-Known for its world-renowned beaches and seawater, the Maldives is amongst the world’s favourite destination for holidaymakers, especially for those who are keen on sand, sea and sun attractions.
+Known for its world-renowned beaches and seawater, the Maldives is amongst the world’s favourite destinations for holidaymakers, especially for those who are keen on sand, sea, and sun attractions.
 However, more than meets the eye, this tiny archipelago nation is also a predominantly Muslim-majority country in the Indian Ocean region.

 A new mosque project has been schemed by the Government of Maldives in 2016 to commemorate the Golden Jubilee celebration of Maldives Independence Day.
 Named after His Majesty King Salman of Saudi Arabia, the mosque is funded by the Kingdom of Saudi Arabia, as a token of generous gesture to the people of Maldives in strengthening their Islamic values and principles.